강의

 Who is this course right for?

-• Job seekers and career changers looking to quickly review data structure concepts ahead of a technical interview.
+• Job seekers and career changers who want to quickly review data structure concepts before a technical interview

-• People getting stuck on data structure selection criteria or implementation methods while solving algorithm problems.
+• Someone who gets stuck on choosing the right data structure or implementation approach while solving algorithm problems

-• People who find structures like trees, graphs, and heaps too complex.
+• For those who find structures like trees, graphs, and heaps too complex

 Need to know before starting?